-A new-look Jamaican national team earned a truly historic point against Mexico in World Cup 2014 qualifying on Wednesday night – here we look back at the match…
+A new-look Jamaican national team earned a truly historic point against Mexico in 2014 World Cup qualifying on Wednesday night – here I look back at the match…

 Jamaica went to the Azteca with a clear gameplan: to attack Mexico.
 And they executed it thoroughly, arguably creating the best chances of the game and at the same time defending stoutly.
 It was suppose to be a stroll for the Mexicans.
 But manager Theodore Whitmore’s men hassled and hurried their opponents and it worked a treat.